 Step 4: Track the changes on the project board

 It’s better if you monitor the change and update the project board.
 Once you have the required information, enter it into your project management tool.
-For example, if you are tracking progress, you can adjust it or add the number of hours you have really put into a task to date.
+For example, if you are tracking progress, you can adjust it or add the hours you have put into a task to date.
 You can mark complete to identify tasks as done.

 5 stages of project management